 Leaders feel pressure to put work first their entire careers

-Integrated Leaders Develop 21st Century Skills – 21st Century skills help leaders forge a new path.
-The unique combination of defining clear priorities, being more efficient, increasing the level of interdependence, and setting effective boundaries is what makes them so successful.
-Integrated leaders have also learned that “balance” isn’t a four letter word.
-They know that life will include periods of imbalance – a week, a month or even a year – but they have developed a different mindset and skill set to help them make the necessary changes and once again arrange things to feel more in balance.
+21st Century skills help leaders forge a new path.
+The unique combination of defining clear priorities, increasing interdependence amongst team members, and setting effective boundaries for the group as a whole, is what makes these leaders so successful.
+Whole Life Leaders also know that life will include periods of imbalance – a week, a month or even a year – but they have developed the skills to make the necessary changes and once again arrange things to feel more in balance.

 Questions About Integrated Leadership